 From its uptake by thousands of groups so far, we’ve already learned that Loomio is filling a ubiquitous need.
 We know there’s potential to increase our positive impact massively if we can scale that up.

-But we faced a real challenge, because we’re not a traditional tech startup.
 We’re a company that is unashamedly driven by our social impact mission.
 Traditional venture capital wasn’t a good fit for us.
 Sure, it can enable rapid scale, but misaligned investment often drags well-intentioned companies off track, in pursuit of financial gain above all else.
 VC is premised on driving for a big exit, which just isn’t geared to producing sustainable social impact.

-We explored possibilities of grant funding, and built some great relationships with some inspiring foundations.
-But when we looked seriously at setting up a nonprofit structure, we felt it wasn’t the best fit for our vision of being an independent and scalable social enterprise business.
+We explored possibilities of grant funding, and built some great relationships with some inspiring foundations, but when we looked seriously at setting up a nonprofit structure, we felt it wasn’t the best fit for our vision of being an independent and scalable social enterprise business.
 It’s very important to us to have a structure designed for scale.
 Being a business is good for us: we like being relentless about providing real customer value.

 So, we boldly re-committed to our roots as a social enterprise.
 If the funding models for the organisation we wanted to be didn’t exist, we would create them.